pgjdbc/r2dbc-postgresql/README.md

 | `fetchSize`       | The default number of rows to return when fetching results.
 Defaults to `0` for unlimited. _(Optional)_
 | `forceBinary`     | Whether to force binary transfer.
 Defaults to `false`. _(Optional)_
 | `loopResources`   | TCP/Socket LoopResources (depends on the endpoint connection type). _(Optional)_
+| `preferAttachedBuffers` |Configure whether codecs should prefer attached data buffers.
+The default is `false`, meaning that codecs will copy data from the input buffer into a byte array.
+Enabling attached buffers requires consumption of values such as `Json`  to avoid memory leaks.
 | `preparedStatementCacheQueries` | Determine the number of queries that are cached in each connection.
 The default is `-1`, meaning there's no limit.
 The value of `0` disables the cache.
 Any other value specifies the cache size.
 | `options`         | A `Map<String, String>` of connection parameters.
 These are applied to each database connection created by the `ConnectionFactory`.
 Useful for setting generic [PostgreSQL connection parameters][psql-runtime-config]. _(Optional)_
 | `schema`          | The search path to set. _(Optional)_